katafrakt/carrierwave-nobrainer/README.md

 ## Usage

-In your model put `extend CarrierWave::NoBrainer` and then follow normal CarrierWave procedure.
+In your model put `include CarrierWave::NoBrainer` and then follow normal CarrierWave procedure.
 For example:

 ```ruby